 The chamber and metal flanges are all made from aluminum and held together with stainless steel hex head bolts.
-Flanges including nine blanks, five portholes, five adapters, two valves, and a drift tube are all attached directly to the chamber and maintain vacuum with Viton O-rings.
+There are nine blank flanges, but the other flanges accommodate five portholes, five adapters, two valves, and a drift tube; these are all attached directly to the chamber, and they maintain vacuum through the use of Viton Orings.
 The base and lid are also outfitted with Viton O-rings.
 The ion gauge, Faraday cup, and all Electrical feedthroughs rely on KF vacuum fittings.
-Only one Conflat fitting is located between the gate valve and the L-45 PIXE drift line.
+The only Conflat fitting is located between the gate valve and the L-45 PIXE drift line.
 All the components within the chamber are bolted down to the aluminum base of the chamber.
 The PIXE apparatus uses a Kurt J. Lesker G075K Ion Gauge that is controlled with a Varian BA2 SENTORR gauge controller to monitor pressure within the chamber.

-The chamber has an Agilent Technologies DS 302 Roughing pump to evacuate the fore-line.
+The chamber uses an Agilent Technologies DS 302 Roughing pump to evacuate the fore-line.
 The chamber is brought to high vacuum with a Leibold and Harris TURBOVAC 360 turbomolecular pump that is controlled with a Turbotronic NT 150/360 turbomolecular pump controller.
 The turbomolecular pump is located at the base of the chamber with the intake facing up.
 Only a very coarse screen separates the volume of the chamber from the blades of the pump, so care should be taken in preventing debris from falling into the pump.

 There are four valves associated with the PIXE chamber.
 Attached between the selector magnet manifold and the drift tube attached to the PIXE chamber is a manually operated gate valve.
 The gate valve serves to isolate the accelerator and other experiments form the PIXE beam line.
-In a situation where vacuum is lost in the PIXE chamber during a period of non-use, other experimental lines and the accelerator itself would be protected.
-The second is a pneumatic valve located on the turbomolecular pump's exhaust port.
+In a situation where vacuum is lost within the PIXE chamber during a period of non-use, other experimental lines, and the accelerator itself, will be protected.
+The second safeguard is a pneumatic valve located on the turbomolecular pump's exhaust port.
 This valve isolates the fore-line from the turbomolecular pump and is of convenient configuration when performing maintenance to the fore-line while desiring to keep vacuum in the chamber.
-The toggle switch to control this valve is located on the east side of the PIXE chamber.
-An additional valve is located under the CCD camera on the northeast side of the chamber.
+An additional valve is located under the CCD camera mounted on the chamber.
 This should be open during initial evacuation of the chamber.
-This allows gas to travel from the drift line directly to the chamber in lieu of evacuating gas through the small hole of the collimator.
+This allows gas to travel from the drift line directly to the chamber in lieu of evacuating gas through only the small hole of the collimator.

 Leaving this valve open will reduce evacuation time.
-Finally, the relief valve used to bring the chamber back up to atmospheric pressure is located on the south side of the chamber.

-This valve should be opened gradually when bringing the chamber back up to atmosphere as the velocity of air entering the chamber can disturb and fleck off pieces of delicate samples into the blades of the precision turbomolecular pump.
+A relief valve is used to gradually bring the chamber back up to atmosphere.
+This is important because the air velocity entering the chamber when the valve is completely open can disturb and fleck off pieces of delicate samples into the blades of the precision turbomolecular pump.

 In the interests of economic analysis, most chambers have multi-specimen capability.
-ECU uses a carousel arrangement which allows for the analysis of up to 24 specimens in sequence.
+ECU's sample carousel arrangement allows for the analysis of up to 24 specimens as shown in figure (13).